zalzibab/Uniswap_Price_Alerts/README.md

 ## What You Need

 -etherscan API Key
 -token's Uniswap liquidity pool address
 -token's contract address
+-Telegram Bot Access Token
+-Your Telegram User ID

 ## How To Use